If you’re visiting St Lucia soon then you might be wondering if it is safe to swim in the ocean in St Lucia.

 Never go out swimming alone and avoid this side of the island if you’re not a strong swimmer.

-There are no sharks in St Lucia but you may come across a jellyfish in St Lucia from time to time so be wary of this (still pretty rare).
+There are no sharks in St Lucia but you may come across jellyfish from time to time so be wary of this although they are still pretty rare.

-It’s also worth noting that there are snakes, scorpions and spiders in St Lucia too but it’s unlikely that you’ll even see one.
+Although you won’t find them in the ocean, there are also snakes, scorpions and spiders in St Lucia but it’s unlikely that you’ll even see one.
 If you do happen to see one, steer clear to avoid any injuries.

 Need more help planning your St Lucia vacation?